kuangyu0801/kuangyu0801.github.io/README.md

 ### Casting
 upcasting is always safe
-but down casting an object is only possible when this  is originally up-casted by https://www.bilibili.com/video/BV1uJ411k7wy/?p=191
+but down casting an object is only possible when the object is originally up-casted by from the target downloaded class 簡單來說animal can only be down casted to cat when this animal was originally up-casted from cat https://www.bilibili.com/video/BV1uJ411k7wy/?p=191

 ### Higher Order Function